-The 2018 proposed new CAP notably aims to help farmers to improve their environmental and climate performance, in particular, through better use of data and analysis.
+Following the adoption of the 2018 proposed new CAP in December 2021 (new CAP), which notably aims to help farmers to improve their environmental and climate performance, in particular, through better use of data and analysis, rural development actions are included under the framework of national CAP strategic plans.

 Also, as part of the Green Deal, the European Commission proposes, in its Farm to Fork Strategy, that the green transition is supported by the new CAP, in particular via technical and financial assistance from the EAFRD (and the Cohesion Fund).